Ingredients Required To Make Lockdown Lemonade

 SURRENDER.

-So, I listened.
+So I listened.

 Accept… COVID- 19.

-And Then…Southwest Canceled all International Flights.
+Then…Southwest Canceled all International Flights.

-The world was shifting
+The world was shifting.

 Timing Is Everything